-Specialising in modern and contemporary art and visual culture, Rosie is a curator and researcher whose interests include artistic research methodologies, photographic images, and the archive.
+Specialising in modern and contemporary art and visual culture, Rosie is a curator and researcher whose interests include photographic images, art schools, exhibition histories and the archive.

 Rosie’s research interests include histories, theories, and practices of art, visual culture, and curating, spanning the twentieth and twenty-first centuries.
 Much of her work focuses upon the post-war period in Britain, from 1945 to 1965.
 Her research into this period analyses collage, photography, exhibition-making, collaboration, artistic labour, and the emergence of artistic research methodologies.
 She is interested in the sites that shape – and are shaped by – artistic practices, and her research interrogates the roles of art schools, exhibitions, darkrooms, domestic spaces, and museums in the formulation of modern and contemporary art.
 Rosie’s research often centres upon archival materials that have an uncertain cultural status, such as the photographic negative or the found image.
 She is committed to developing critical and creative approaches to working with such materials within archives and collections, using historical fragments and ephemera to question the ways in which histories are constructed.

 Rosie’s practice combines research, writing, curating, filmmaking, archiving and public programming projects.
 Recently, Rosie co-curated Vital Fragments: Nigel Henderson and the Art of Collage at Tate Britain (2019-20) and co-convened the international conference and workshop programme Cutting Edge: Collage in Britain, 1945 to Now (2021).
 She also co-wrote and co-produced twelve short films, Collage in Action: Nigel Henderson’s Screen (2019), in collaboration with colleagues from Tate Britain and the Paul Mellon Centre.

 TECHNE Doctoral Training Partnership AHRC PhD Scholarship (2017-21).